Notice of HIPAA Privacy Practices

-We will use your health information for regular health operations.
+We will use and disclose your health information for regular health operations.

 In addition to our use of health information for treatment, payment and health care operations, there are other circumstances in which we may use and disclose your health information without your authorization.
 We have provided below a list of those circumstances.

 Business Associates: There are some services provided in our organization through contacts with business associates.
 Examples include physician services in the Emergency Department, radiology and certain laboratory tests.
 When these services are contracted, we may disclose your health information to our business associate so that they can perform the job we’ve asked them to do and bill you or your third-party payer for services rendered.
 To protect your health information, however, we require the business associate and their subcontractors to appropriately safeguard your information.